What we know about the coronavirus cases in the US - Local News 8

 What we know about the coronavirus cases in the US

-There are at least six confirmed cases of the Wuhan coronavirus in the US.
-The most recent case, confirmed Thursday, was the first case of person-to-person transmission of the virus in the US.
+There are 11 confirmed cases of the Wuhan coronavirus in the US.
+Among them are the first two cases of person-to-person transmissions of the virus in the US.

-The World Health Organization declared the outbreak a public health emergency.
-The risk to Americans, as of now, is low, the Centers for Disease Control and Prevention said.
+The World Health Organization and the United States have declared the outbreak a public health emergency, but US officials have urged residents not to panic.

-“Given what we’ve seen in China versus other countries, CDC experts have expected to find some person-to-person spread in the United States,” CDC Director Dr. Robert Redfield said Thursday.

-Five of the US patients had all recently returned from Wuhan, the CDC said.
-The sixth patient did not leave the US but became ill after his wife visited Wuhan.
+National security adviser Robert O’Brien told CBS’ “Face the Nation” on Sunday “this is something that is a low risk, we think, in the US.”

+In response, the US began putting travel restrictions in place Sunday evening, temporarily denying entry to foreign nationals who visited China in the 14 days before their arrival to the US, a health official said.

+Restrictions also apply to US citizens who have been in China’s Hubei province, the epicenter of the coronavirus outbreak, in the two weeks prior to their return to the United States.
+Upon their return, those citizens will be subject to a mandatory quarantine of up to 14 days, Health and Human Services Secretary Alex Azar said Friday.

-In a research paper published Thursday, scientists described a case in which a patient might’ve transmitted the virus before she showed developed symptoms.
+In a research paper published Thursday, scientists described a case in which a patient might have transmitted the virus before she showed developed symptoms.
 The authors wrote the findings “warrant a reassessment of transmission dynamics” in the current outbreak.

 Washington state